Gujigventsadze/Gujigventsadze/README.md

 - 👀 I’m interested in Full-Stack Web Development
 - 🌱 I’m currently learning React Native
 - 📫 How to reach me: gventsadzeguji@gmail.com
-- ⚡ I am fluent in - Front-End with ReactJS and NodeJS, as well as Python
+- ⚡ I am fluent in - Front-End with ReactJS and for the server side, NodeJS, as well as Python

 <!---
 Gujigventsadze/Gujigventsadze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.